jatindhankhar/jatindhankhar.github.io/_posts/blog/2017-06-10-gsoc-sugar-labs-week-4.md

 ---

 This is the fourth post in the series of my weekly GSOC Sugar Labs, where I summarize my week  of working with [Sugar Labs](https://www.sugarlabs.org) under GSOC.
-This post was published little late :sweat_smile: due to the delays on my side, since I had to perform a clean install of my system due to two reasons, I wanted to remove too much cruft that accumulated over time, si
+This post was published little late :sweat_smile: due to the delays on my side, since I had to perform a clean install of my system due to two reasons, I wanted to remove too much cruft that accumulated over time.

 ## Weekly Journal